mythril-forge/homebrew-classes/docs/character/vanilla/class/bard/valor.md

 ## Extra Attack
 Starting at 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-## Bard College feature
-At 14th level, you gain a feature from your Bard College.

 ## Battle Magic
 At 14th level, you have mastered the art of weaving spellcasting and weapon use into a single harmonious act.
 When you use your action to cast a bard spell, you can make one weapon attack as a bonus action.